 Because isn’t good health something we’re really all after?

-As the parties and year wind down to an end,
+As the year winds down and comes to an end,

 Remember you’re human and basic needs don’t bend.

-Food is more than nutrition, and at parties you’ll see,
+Food is more than nutrition, and at holidays you’ll see,

 That’s the time to enjoy special treats under the tree.